Santander Investment Hub Review 2024

 Santander's Investment Hub could work well for people who wish to invest using a popular high-street bank.
 More than 250,000 people have invested with Santander, and it currently has around £6.4 billion invested via its Investment Hub.
 The Investment Hub has also won several awards for its service, including the 2022 Moneyfacts Award for the Best Stocks & Shares ISA Provider.

-The Investment Hub offers a range of ready-made funds for passive investors, as well as more than 900 funds for those who wish to build their own portfolio.
+The Investment Hub offers a range of ready-made funds for passive investors, as well as around 850 funds for those who wish to build their own portfolio.
 You can invest via a Stocks & Shares ISA if you want the benefit of a tax-free wrapper, and investments can start from as little as £20 a month.
 Features like the Digital Investment Adviser which offers personalised financial advice via an online service could make this platform an attractive option for beginners.

 What are Santander Investment Hub's key features?